EmidaOlamide/Data_Exploration_SQL/README.md

 * In October 2021, which app has most 1star ratings?
 * Does it change by December 2021?
 * What are the best download figures for each app?
 * What is the least downloaded app in each month?

+The table name is sample.
+Check out my sql queries and have fun.

-The dataset and questions were gotten from Chandoo YouTube channel, click here .
-He answered the questions using Microsoft Excel.
+The dataset and questions were gotten from Chandoo YouTube video, click [here](https://www.youtube.com/watch?v=B5hayFelHDU).
+He answered the questions using **Microsoft Excel**.

 Your feedbacks will be greatly appreciated.